Skip to main content

 You can specify an area of a document that you want to parse.
 This can be helpful to remove headers and footers.

-To do so you need to provide the bounding box margin in clockwise order from the top in a comma separated string in the bounding_box arguments.
+We support a deprecated way of doing so where it is possible to provide the bounding box margin in clockwise order from the top in a comma separated string in the bounding_box arguments.
 The margins are expressed as a ratio compare to the page size between 0 and 1.

 Examples: